jkingportfolio/CI_PP3_Taco_Trailer/README.md

 - GitHub - Used to deploy the projects code.
 - Gitpod - Used to develop and test code.
 - LibreOffice Draw - Used to create the flowchart.
-- Google Sheets - Used to store data outside of the program with the User data, food menu and sales records stored on seperate worksheets.
+- Google Sheets - Used to store data outside of the program with the User data, food menu and sales records stored on separate worksheets.
 - Google Cloud Platform - Used to manage access permissions to google services such as google autho and google sheets.
 - Heroku Platform - Used to deploy the live project.
 - PEP8 - Used to validate code against Python conventions.